 We have provided a comprehensive website concerning our Treatment here at our Centre.
-Please do read through the Treatment pages carefully.
+Please do read through the Treatment pages and the FAQs carefully.
 However, if you are still struggling to find out what you need to know, please contact us via the form below.

 In simple terms, both Osteopaths and Chiropractors tend to treat similar conditions with similar techniques.
 Especially in the UK, where the two evolved along parallel but converging paths, there is some overlap in approach.
 In general Chiropractors tend to concentrate solely on the spine for their diagnosis and treatment whereas Osteopaths always consider the spine but also the muscular and joint systems too.